yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 # Building the Example
 1. Have the correct maven bin folder (located at `\gigaspaces-xap-premium-8.0.1\tools\maven\apache-maven-3.0.2\bin`) as part of the `PATH`.
 2. Have the GigaSpaces maven plug-in installed.
-See the [XAP8:Maven Plugin] for instructions how to install it.
+See the depanlinkMaven Plugintengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Maven+Pluginbelakanglink for instructions how to install it.
 In general to install the GigaSpaces maven plug-in you should run the following: